jasonpincin/basic-eventuate/README.md

 The basic eventuate mixin may be used to add basic eventuate functionality to another object.
-You should first assign the mixin's properties, then call the mixin in the context of your object.
+You should first assign the mixin's properties, then call the mixin in the context of your object to initialize it.

 For example: